steve8708/compylr/README.md

 Note in the above example the key to this is in the href "?action=".
 This is compiled from your angular template and tells the server adapter the state and/or route changes to make

+This is all possible because of compylr's concept of a shared session state tree and route configuration

 ## Key Components